SEO Changes You Need To Know About For 2019

 It’s quite common for companies to launch a new website, and then consider that as job done.
 In reality, the work is only just beginning.
-Even a brand new website will quickly fall from
+Even a brand new website will quickly fall from favour among the search engine giants if it’s not regularly updated.
+In addition, original content also needs to follow the latest best-practice guidelines when it comes to search engine optimisation (SEO).

 Because Google and Bing don’t publicise the intricacies of their ranking algorithms, much of what follows is educated guesswork.
 However, a number of SEO changes took effect last year, and further revisions will occur throughout 2019.
 These are some of the SEO changes every website administrator or marketing manager needs to be aware of…